-There has been a previous round of public consultation on the draft Lakes Estate Neighbourhood Plan organised by Bletchley and Fenny Stratford Town Council.
-Now that the Plan has been submitted to Milton Keynes Council this publicity period is the final opportunity for you to have your say on this document before it is considered at an independent examination.
+Now that the Plan has been submitted to Milton Keynes Council this publicity period is the final opportunity for you to have your say on this document before it is considered by an independent examiner.

-What is the next stage in the Plan's preparation?
+What is the next stage in the Plans' preparation?

-The Lakes Estate Neighbourhood Plan will be publicised for 8 weeks so that people interested in the Plan can make comments on it.
-During the publicity period Milton Keynes Council, in consultation with Bletchley and Fenny Stratford Town Council will appoint an independent person to examine the plan.
+The Great Linford Neighbourhood Plans North and South will be publicised for six weeks so that people interested in each Plan can make comments on it.
+During the publicity period Milton Keynes Council, in consultation with Great Linford Parish Council, will appoint an independent person to examine the plans.

-The Localism Act 2011 sets out what the examiner can consider when he or she is examining the plan.
+The Localism Act 2011 sets out what the examiner can consider when he or she is examining a neighbourhood plan.
 The Act does not allow consideration of the soundness or quality of the plan, so the examiner cannot recommend changes solely to improve the plan.
 Instead, the examiner has to consider whether the plan: